thebiggive/matchbot/docs/manual-sql-queries.md

        Charity.regulatorNumber as "Charity Reg number",

        Donation.tbgGiftAidRequestCorrelationId as "Correlation ID",
-       Donation.amount as "Donation Value in GPB",
+       Donation.amount as "Donation Value in GBP",
        Donation.tbgGiftAidRequestConfirmedCompleteAt as "Gift Aid Request Confirmed at" FROM Donation
          JOIN Campaign on Donation.campaign_id = Campaign.id